jor25/Ant_Colony/README.md

 Nature inspired AI algorithm for path finding optimization.
 The idea behind this project is that ants are able to:
 1. Locate "food" in their environment.
+    - Ants go out and conduct a local search in the physical environment
 2. Drop "pheremones" for other ants to follow.
+    - Only the best ants will drop pheromones.
+IE, the ants that found food will drop pheromones for others.
+    - The higher the pheromones, the greater probability of going in that direction.
 3. Then create the fastest path between the colony and the "food" source.

 ## Set Up: